Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 In most cases, the random stranger on the Internet has neither qualification.
 That’s OK, too.
 The problem isn’t that we get bad advice from strangers.

-The problem is that we're asking questions of people who have no real experience or training.
+The problem is that we’re asking people questions without real experience or training.

 People like to help others.
-Some people like to seem helpful, even if they aren't truly knowledgeable about the right answer.
-They just tell you what they've heard elsewhere or what seems like the right answer to them.
+Some people like to seem helpful, even if they aren’t truly knowledgeable about the right answer.
+They just tell you what they’ve heard elsewhere or what seems like the right answer.

-Model releases and copyright issues are some of the most common legal questions I've seen on photography forums.
+Model releases and copyright issues are some of the most common legal questions I’ve seen on photography forums.
 In most cases, the advice given is incorrect or incomplete.
-There are people who use model releases on every photoshoot and think that it protects them, yet don't know if they need them or have the right language on the form.
+Some people use model releases on every photoshoot and think that it protects them, yet don’t know if they need them or have the right language on the form.

 Another flag for bad advice is anytime someone tells you an absolute scenario.
 “Never” this, or “Always” that.
-Absolutely are generally indicative of a poor grasp of the subject at hand.
-I tend not to trust someone who can't see both sides of a problem or issue.
+These statements are generally indicative of a poor grasp of the subject at hand.
+I tend not to trust someone who can’t see both sides of a problem or issue.

 Examples of Bad Photography Advice